All Episodes

 In 1987, they made that a holiday.

-To protect our way of life, protect our homeland and protect our allies.
+We have a military for a reason, to protect our way of life, protect our homeland, and protect our allies.

-You know, when my dad was drafted in World War II, uh, the term was called the duration.
+You know, when my dad was drafted in World War II, the term was called the duration.

 In this war, we're not going to have ground troops, and it won't last forever because we have the capability to destroy the Iranian nuclear program, working with Israel fairly quickly.